 A critical examination of the concept of environment (nature) from a cross-cultural perspective, with focus on sustainability, environmental justice, and conservation.

-Drawing on the analytical tools developed in the humanities and social sciences, the paper provides the students with the interdisciplinary skills required to tackle the complexity of environmental crises.
-Students will critically interrogate diverse perspectives on contemporary environmental concerns by
+Drawing on the analytical tools developed in the humanities, the paper provides the students with the interdisciplinary skills required to tackle the complexity of environmental crises.
+Students will critically interrogate diverse perspectives on contemporary environmental concerns by:

 |Paper title||Cultures of the Environment|

 |Teaching period||Semester 2 (On campus)|

 |International Tuition Fees||Tuition Fees for international students are elsewhere on this website.|

 - Suitable for students of all disciplines who seek to develop the ability to communicate effectively and appropriately in intercultural situations, be it at home or in international settings.